 101/EXHIBIT proudly presents Morally Reprehensible, a solo exhibition from artist and critic Pedro Vélez.
 This is the artist’s first showing with the gallery and will include new paintings on canvas, collage, and the artist’s signature banners.
-A limited edition, tri-fold conceptual show card designed by Vélez will accompany the exhibition.
-Additionally, the show will feature a soundtrack by Gardy Pérez, an experimental musician and leader of the seminal shoegaze band un.real, who is a long time collaborator of Vélez.
+A limited edition, tri-fold card designed by Vélez will accompany the exhibition.
+Additionally, the show will feature a soundtrack by Gardy Pérez, an experimental musician, long time collaborator of Vélez, and leader of the seminal shoegaze band un.real.
 One copy of the soundtrack will be available and includes a poster/collage based upon the audio.

 For his first exhibition in Los Angeles, Pedro Vélez will produce a new series of paintings on canvas based on photographs taken by the artist over a period of seven years.
 These works combine quotes by other art critics, imagery of hotel room views, bits and pieces of personal conversations, and portraits of art world figures and sites to create a visual essay in which beauty, art journalism, social media, race, and political corruption collide.

-For those unfamiliar with Pedro Vélez, it is important to consider the immediacy of his artistic process and how it wells up directly from his strong opinions of today’s social and political ills.
-Much in the way that Jean Michel Basquiat, when under the gun for a rapidly approaching exhibition could switch into a raw and frenetic zone of artistic production, Vélez has the ability to become just as mentally and physically prolific, which allows him to keep the content spontaneous, up-to-date, and even revolutionary.
+For those unfamiliar with Pedro Vélez, it is important to consider the immediacy of his artistic process and how it wells up from his strong opinions of today’s social and political ills.
+Much in the way that Jean-Michel Basquiat, when under the gun for a rapidly approaching exhibition, could switch into a raw and frenetic zone of artistic production, Vélez has the ability to become just as mentally and physically prolific, which allows him to keep content spontaneous, up-to-date, and even revolutionary.
 Much of Morally Reprehensible is currently being produced during Vélez’s four-week residency at his alma mater Universidad del Sagrado Corazón in Puerto Rico, where he earned his degree in communications in 1994.

-Vélez makes no claim to be an agent of change, for as the old saying goes, “You can lead the horse to water, but you can’t make it drink”.
-Of course this, as most sayings go, uses the right words, as does this press release.
-Therefore, to curb the often direct whistle-blowing that Vélez can concern himself with, an invented anti-language is often applied to his compositional text work that puts the responsibility in the viewers’ hands to make use of the supplied information, fill in the gaps, and develop one’s own opinion on the matter.
-As a further courtesy, Vélez appeases the culture of looking in which we exist today, as his works also have a certain and undeniable hipness in their appearance.
+Vélez makes no claim to be an agent of change.
+As the old saying goes, “You can lead the horse to water, but you can’t make it drink.”
+To curb the often direct whistle-blowing that Vélez concerns himself with, he often applies an invented anti-language to his compositional text work that puts the responsibility in the viewers’ hands to fill in the gaps and develop one’s own opinion on the matter.
+As a further courtesy, Vélez appeases the culture of looking in which we exist today, as his works also have an undeniable hipness.
 As many celebrity interior designers and real estate agents have gleefully chanted on their reality shows, “if it looks good, it is good!”
-Vélez simply prefers to expose such misnomers.
+Vélez prefers to expose such misnomers.

 His work as an artist and writer have been discussed in the New York Times, Chicago Tribune, Artspace, Frieze, El Vocero Newspaper, and Artforum among many other publications.
 For 10 years Pedro Vélez maintained a regular column about the art scenes in San Juan and Chicago for Artnet Magazine and his writing has been published in Newcity, New Art Examiner and Arte al Día.
 He was also the controversial editor of the blog El Box Score in San Juan.